noahmazer/websiteV2/content/blog/Silva-Camel.md

 drunk, carrying a book and cursing
 pass by my window.
 And I would've been shocked
-if, after the camel, a man hadn't gone by
+if, after the camel, a man hadn't passed by
 all starched and happy
 on his way to work.